HomeOnline tutorials11 comments

 With the advent of digital cameras, black and white photography has changed.
 Now, rather than loading a black and white film into your camera, you can either select to shoot in black and white mode (if your camera has one) or convert the image to black and white during post-production.
 There are a variety of ways of doing this within Photoshop, the simplest of which are the Desaturate command and the Hue/Saturation tool.
 Both of these methods convert an image to black and white based on an average of the RGB values of the individual pixels, and both can often only produce average results.

 In this tutorial we will be discussing three further methods of creating black and white images.
 The first uses the Channel Mixer tool, which offers a much greater degree of control over the appearance of the final image, and the second – using Lab Color mode and the Lightness channel – is a great technique for producing black and white portraits.
-The third method discusses the new ‘Black and White’ tool, introduced with Photoshop CS3.
+The third method discusses the ‘Black and White’ tool (introduced with Photoshop CS3).

 The topics covered in this tutorial include: